rcoscali/my_robot_app/README.md

 MINGW64 $ npm run debug
 ```

-This will actually launch the start webapp command with passing the '--inspect' option to NodeJS.
+This will actually launch the start webapp command with passing the `--inspect` option to NodeJS.

 ```bash
 MINGW64 $ node --inspect ./bin/www